SuperDARN/DDWG/FAQ.md

     1. Go to <https://www.globus.org/globus-connect-personal> and get the `globusconnectpersonal` software installed on your machine.
 This turns your machine into an endpoint if the `globusconnectpersonal` software is running.
-    1. Let Kevin Krieger know what your globus ID is to be invited to have read-only access the SuperDARN endpoint (an endpoint is like a server in the context of Globus).
+    1. Let the SuperDARN Canada Globus admin know what your globus ID is to be invited to have read-only access the SuperDARN endpoint (an endpoint is like a server in the context of Globus).

 In addition to this, there is a utility python script so you can automate transfers using Globus.